 When it starts, kb2kskype opens a window with two tabs: "Main", which offers several configuration settings; and "Contacts", which is used to manage personal speed dial numbers.
 In the interest of user privacy, the Main tab is opened at startup.

-The first setting offered in the Main window shown in Figure 2 is the B2K Mode selection box.
-This sets the default mode of the telbox to either PSTN or USB.
+The first setting offered in the Main window shown in Figure 2 is the selection box.
+This sets the default mode of the telbox to either or .
 When started for the first time, kb2kskype will set the telbox to use USB mode as the default.
 With this setting, only Skype will be used for outgoing calls, and the telephone will ring only for incoming Skype calls.
 If you do not have the telbox connected to a telephone line, and intend to use Skype as your exclusive telephone service, then this is exactly what you want.

 If, on the other hand, the telbox is connected to a landline (a "Public Switched Telephone Network"), then you should click on the PSTN radio button to set this as the default mode.
 With this setting, incoming Skype calls will still cause the telephone to ring, and outbound calls can easily be made using Skype; but the normal telephone line will also continue to function normally.
 If you have the telbox connected to a telephone line, and wish to be able to make and receive both Skype and ordinary telephone calls, then be sure to select PSTN mode as the default.